 Our members come from universities, medical research facilities, pharmaceutical, biotechnology, and environmental research laboratories, as well as from vendors of mass spectrometers and related products.
 These activities are possible through membership dues and corporate sponsorship.
 The LAMMS leadership and the mass spectrometry community appreciate your past and continued support.

-Dmitry Eremin is a freshly minted Treasurer of LAMMS.
+Dmitry Eremin is a freshly minted Chair of LAMMS.
 He first used mass spectrometry as a freshman at Moscow State University and realized that he had found his passion.
 After obtaining his PhD in Organic Chemistry and Catalysis focusing on mass spectrometry insights into the mechanisms of chemical transformations from Zelinsky Institute of Organic Chemistry of Russian Academy of Sciences, he became an Agilent Postdoctoral Fellow at University of Southern California.
 He now investigates phenomena occurring on the surface of microdroplets.
 With the aspiration of pursuing an academic path, Dmitry deems to establish mass spectrometry in areas where it is currently underrepresented and advancing education in this discipline.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.